-- Establishing a mentorship program
+- Facilitate a peer mentorship program

-- Introducing minority-specific professional opportunities
+- Promote professional development and career opportunities